The information-complete quantum theory: Information-complete quantum computation

-For such a simplified ICQC, $\hat{U}_{\mathcal{P(SA)}}$ can encode all possible (i.e., informationally complete) programmed measurement operations upon $\mathcal{A}$ and $\mathcal{S}$.
-These operations are actually all allowed quantum algorithms and their outputs on $n$-qubit state $\left\vert \psi,\mathcal{S}\right\rangle $, in the terminology of conventional quantum computing.
+In the present case of the simplified ICQC, $\hat{U}_{\mathcal{P(SA)}}$ can encode information-complete programmed measurement operations upon $\mathcal{A}$ and $\mathcal{S}$.
+These operations actually determine allowed quantum algorithms and their outputs (along the $z$-basis) on $n$-qubit state $\left\vert \psi,\mathcal{S}\right\rangle $, in the terminology of conventional quantum computing, in which the usual quantum measurement (also along the $z$-basis) is now replaced by the programmed entanglement created by $\hat{U}_{\mathcal{SA}}(\hat{s}_p,\hat{\textbf{z}})$.
 Then we immediately see that in the ICQC, one has \textit{dual parallelism}: Parallelism in initial states as usual \textit{and} parallelism of programmed operations (algorithms and outputs).
-In other words, \textit{a single ICQC with }$4n$\textit{ qubits could compute in parallel all algorithms of usual quantum computers with }$n$\textit{ qubits}.
+In other words, \textit{a single ICQC with }$4n$\textit{ qubits could compute in parallel $2^{n}$ algorithms of usual quantum computers with }$n$\textit{ qubits}.
 Due to this particular dual parallelism enabled by the ICQC, it is reasonable to expect much higher computational power with the ICQC.

-Actually, the ICQC is, by definition, the most powerful computational machine on qubit systems in the sense of informational completeness; otherwise it is informationally incomplete.
+Actually, the ICQC is, by definition, the most powerful computational machine on qubit systems in the sense of information-completeness; otherwise it is information-incomplete.
 Finding algorithms on the ICQC to explicitly demonstrate the computational power of the ICQC is surely a future interesting problem.
 Also, computational complexity and error-tolerance in the ICQC framework are two important issues.
-If nature does use the informational completeness as a guiding principle, it computes the world we currently know; such a world could be simulated and thus comprehensible by the ICQC (i.e., \textquotedblleft qubitization\textquotedblright\ within an informationally-complete trinary description) in principle.
+If nature does use the information-completeness as a guiding principle, it computes the world we currently know (see \cite{icQFT} for a further discussion); such a world could be simulated and thus comprehensible by the ICQC (i.e., \textquotedblleft qubitization\textquotedblright\ within an information-complete trinary description) in principle.